34j/sklearn-utilities/README.md

 - `RecursiveFitSubtractRegressor`: a regressor that recursively fits a regressor and subtracts the prediction from the target.
 - `SmartMultioutputEstimator`: a `MultiOutputEstimator` that supports tuple of arrays in `predict()` and supports pandas `Series` and `DataFrame`.
 - `until_event()`, `since_event()`: calculates the time since or until events (`Series[bool]`)
-- `ComposeVarEstimator`: compose mean and std/var estimators.
+- `ComposeVarEstimator`: composes mean and std/var estimators.
 - `DummyRegressorVar`: `DummyRegressor` that returns 1.0 for std/var.
 - `TransformedTargetRegressorVar`: `TransformedTargetRegressor` with std/var support.
+- `StandardScalerVar`: `StandardScaler` with std/var support.

 ### `sklearn_utilities.dataset`